Burloe/GoLogger/README.md

 *You can also use both Entry Count Limit and Session Timer simultaneously!*<br>

 #### None(beware):
 You can also choose to use none of the `Limit Method` options.
-This is useful if you don't have logging sessions running in the background at all times.
+This can be useful if you don't have sessions running in the background at all times.
 For example, if you use GoLogger only when you want to test a specific feature or system and you're manually stopping and starting the sessions as you need them.
 This is **NOT RECOMMENDED** unless you're aware of the problems that can occur.
 Use at your own risk!<br><br>

 #### File count limit: